Digging (a little bit) into KConfig and device tree

 , not as configured in our prj.conf

 file.
-And the explanation lies in how the hierarchy of Kconfig files is
+The explanation lies in how the hierarchy of Kconfig files is

 combined to build the hierarchy of options.